djmonkeyuk/nms-base-builder-presets/README.md

 A central place for the Blender community to store presets for the <a href="https://www.nexusmods.com/nomanssky/mods/984">No Man's Sky Base Builder</a>
 </p>

+If you're looking for Presets to download, please visit the [user-friendly website](https://charliebanks.github.io/nms-base-builder-presets/).

 ## Navigation

 <ul>